ivanag24/TFG-info/README.md

 ## Example

-The repository includes a demostration in the 'example' directory.
+The repository includes a demostration in the `example` directory.
 This folder contains:
   - The original satellite image.
   - The cloud and shadow mask of the first time node.
   - The result of applying the algorithm.